GHD Group: Achievements

 The International Water Association awarded GHD's Birmingham Resilience Project the bronze medal for Exceptional Project Execution and Delivery at its 2018 Innovation Awards.
 The American Council of Engineering Companies of California honored GHD for Comprehensive Large-Scale Habitat Restoration for the wetland mitigation work the firm did with for the Border Coast Regional Airport Authority.
 The Australian Institute of Project Management recognized GHD for the firm's Pesticide Container Management in the Pacific.
 GHD received an Award of Merit, Environmental from Engineering News-Record for the firm's involvement in the closure of a Puerto Rico Dump and the construction of Eloy S. Inos Peace Park.
 GHD Woodhead received the Harry Seidler Award for Commercial Architecture and a national award for sustainable architecture from the Australian Institute of Architects for the design of the Barwon Water HQ in Geelong, Australia.

 In 2024, GHD was ranked #14 Environmental Analyst in the Top 100 Global Environmental & Sustainability Consultancy Firm Rankings.

-In 2018, GHD was ranked 16th in Financial Review’s annual top 500 private companies in Australia list.
+In 2018, GHD was ranked 16th in the Australian Financial Review's annual top 500 private companies in Australia list.

-In 2024, GHD was ranked 27th in Engineering News-Record’s annual Top 500 Global Design Firms.
+In 2024, GHD was ranked 27th in Engineering News-Records annual Top 500 Global Design Firms.